+The UML models in this document are intended to represent high-level structure of the data model and may not reflect all details of each attribute.
+The full schema reference is in the companion YANG module and XML schema files.

 OpenFlow Capable Switch

 The OpenFlow Capable Switch serves as the root element for an OpenFlow configuration.
 It has relationships to